nasa/cape/doc/pyover/examples/bullet/index.rst

 ------------------------

 This pyOver example looks at the process from grid generation to execution and post-processing for a simple bullet geometry.
+This example is located in

+    * ``$CAPE/examples/pyover/01_bullet/``

-The surface grid system is shown in :numref:`tab-pyover-bullet-01`, and one view of the volume grid is shown in :numref:`fig-pyover-bullet-01`.
+and the folder is fairly empty before beginning this example.
+This section guides the user through generating a grid system using Chimera Grid Tools.
+The resulting surface grid system is shown in :numref:`tab-pyover-bullet-01`, and one view of the volume grid is shown in :numref:`fig-pyover-bullet-01`.

     .. _tab-pyover-bullet-01:
     .. table:: OVERFLOW surface grid for bullet example